dreamers down from the mountains - part iv - חולמים יורדים מההרים

 And then suddenly, his deep contemplation was violently ended as an inexorable presence slammed invisibly into his body.
 He struggled for his life, wrestling with the invisible foe as his forefather Jacob had been forced to do - but soon this immutable will pulled the last breath effortlessly from his chest.
 And just in that final moment, when all seemed lost and death an inevitable darkness drowning out the spark of his life, a terrifying command slammed into his very soul: READ!

 Terrifying, since as anyone who struggles with literacy knows, your personal ignorance is always just one trial like this away from exposing you to everyone as a fool.
 And so he responded with all the desperation of someone whose secret ignorance is about to cost him his life: But I cannot!
-However, as miracles are wont to do, this entirely illiterate desert merchant suddenly found the awareness of his own soul awash with the words that would make him Allah’s final prophet, and the man who was once just a bit of clinging substance was taught all the secrets of salvation by the pen, as promised.
+However, as miracles are wont to do, after his third protestation as all seemed lost, this entirely illiterate desert merchant suddenly found the awareness of his whole soul awash with the words that would make him Allah’s final prophet, and the man who was once just a bit of clinging substance was taught all the secrets of salvation by the pen, as promised.

 The eternal words were etched onto his heart as streams of absolute truth embraced it, all while the breath was choked out of his lungs… and then as unexpectedly as it had come, the presence was gone.
 He slumped onto the cold stone of the cave and desperately drew breath back into his body.
 Mountain slate cold against his body, he knew then what he would do next.

 He did what any of us would have done.

 He scrambled down from the mountain as fast as he could, blew through the front door of his house, and curled up sobbing like a small child into the arms of his wife - figuring he’d just gone mad, and that it might be about time to kill himself.